KushalBKusram/CompuRay/index.md

 You can refer to our official blog [CompuRay with HoloLens](https://compuray.home.blog) for a detailed documentation.
 This repo mainly provides you with code, which might be helpful for you to build something upon.

 A demo of this project can be viewed here: [CompuRay Demo](https://youtu.be/kPMvuo2RQSU)

+A few of the files due to size restrictions may have issues, you may reach out to me [Kushal B Kusram](https://twitter.com/KushalBKusram)